11gscanlan/Advanced-Game-Programming_Documentation/week 4.md

 ### Plasma Beam

 ### Missile Launcher
-The missile launcher was a tricky one as it was available regardless of your currently selected weapon.
-Though I very quickly thought of a way to circumvent this issue.
+For the missile launcher, I thought the best solution was to have the rocket launcher be a seperate part of the player's arsenal that they can use independently to the weapons.

-Doom Eternal has a shoulder-mounted rocket launcher that is seperate from the rest of your arsenal that you can use at a moment's notice.
+I based the new rocket launcher off of Doom Eternal, which has a shoulder-mounted rocket launcher.
+Except I wanted to keep the ammo system instead of using the cooldown timer that Doom Eternal uses.